Allocareproctus kallaion

 ray-finned fishes belonging to the family Liparidae, the snailfishes.

-These fish are found in the Northeast Pacific Ocean inhabiting the east-central Aleutian Islands.
+These fish are found in the Northeast Pacific Ocean, inhabiting the east-central Aleutian Islands.

 Size

 This species reaches a length of 19.5 cm.

 Etymology

-The fishes name in Greek, means a comb, which refers to the multiple projections on the orobuccal valve and a single row of teeth on the posterior part of the dentary.
+The fish's name in Greek means "comb", which refers to the multiple projections on the orobuccal valve and a single row of teeth on the posterior part of the dentary.